john-science/mazelib/README.md

 ###### The Algorithm

-1. Choose any cell at random and add it to the Uniform Spanning Tree (UST).
+1. Choose a random cell and add it to the Uniform Spanning Tree (UST).
-2. Select any cell that not in the UST and perform a random walk until you encounter a cell that is.
+2. Select any cell that is not in the UST and perform a random walk until you find a cell that is.
-3. Add the cells and walls touched in the random walk to the UST.
+3. Add the cells and walls visited in the random walk to the UST.
 4. Repeat steps 2 and 3 until all cells have been added to the UST.

 ###### Notes